-With effect from September 2012, Bristol City Council withdrew free transport for Year 7 pupils and new pupils in higher year groups.
-Therefore the only new pupils entitled to free school transport will be those who receive free school meals or whose families are in receipt of income support or the highest level of working tax credits.
+With effect from September 2012 Bristol City Council withdrew free transport for pupils.
+Therefore the only pupils entitled to free school transport will be those who receive free school meals or whose families are in receipt of income support or the highest level of working tax credits.
 Proof of this will be required by Bristol City Council.
 Transport arrangements have been put in place in consort with Bristol City Council which parents are required to fund.

 Four coach routes currently operate.

-Parents should check their eligibility for free transport by telephoning Sonya Challis on 0117 9037671 at Bristol City Council.
+Parents should check their eligibility for free transport by telephoning the Home to College Transport Team on 0117 9037671 at Bristol City Council.

 With effect from September 2008, North Somerset Council withdrew free transport to denominational schools.
 The only pupils who continue to be eligible for free transport to St Bede’s are those in receipt of free school meals, on income support or the highest level of working tax credits.
 Proof of this is required by North Somerset Council.